TTH, NDPH & Other Primary Headaches

 - Step 2: If CT is negative → LP (looking for xanthochromia, elevated RBC count that does not clear)

-- Step 3: CTA or MRA — evaluate for aneurysm, dissection, RCVS (multifocal segmental vasoconstriction)
+- Step 3: CTA or MRA — evaluate for aneurysm, dissection, RCVS (multifocal segmental vasoconstriction).
+Initial angiography in RCVS can be normal — if clinical suspicion persists, repeat at 1–3 weeks.

 - MRI brain: look for PRES, CVT, pituitary apoplexy, hemorrhagic lesions